socrata-platform/balboa/balboa-http/README.md

 ### Configuration

-Configuration is done through properties files or via the command line.
-Command line arguments overwrite any found file based configuration properties.

-Properties files are taken from these places, in this order:

-1. Off the classpath `config/config.properties`.
-This is where the defaults come from, and this file is built into the jar.
-2. JVM parameter, `-Dbalboa.config` if it is provided.
-3. `/etc/balboa.properties` if it exists.

-Example configuration can be found in `config/config.properties`.
+Configuration is done through environmental variables.
+The list of configurable variables can be found in each project's reference.conf file.
+Defaults can be found in the application.conf files.

 ### Running Service Locally